-As a rule, non-prescribed (over-the-counter) medication, such as cough medicines, should not be administered.
-However, there is one notable exception to this rule, namely, paracetamol.
+Non-prescribed (over-the-counter) medication, such as cough medicines, can now be administered, in addition to paracetamol.

 At the discretion of the Head, paracetamol can be issued, provided the practice is strictly controlled by adopting the same standards as for prescribed medication.
 Once again, a formal agreement should be made between the school and the parents (see Appendix 1 below).
 The Head should authorise specific members of staff to dispense the tablets.
 In order to monitor and prevent the danger of any individuals overdosing on the medication the nominated member of staff should keep a record of when it was issued, giving such information as the name of the pupil and the time and the dose which was administered (see Appendix 5).
 Before administering the medication members of staff should always ask the child whether any side effects or allergic reactions have been experienced.